 Closet Or Shoe Organizer:

-Carrying large shampoo, body wash, conditioners and other toiletries items to the campsite showers can be a pain.
+Carrying large shampoo, body wash, conditioners, and other toiletries items to the campsite showers can be a pain.
 Grab some travel keychain bottles and fill them with your large bottles before you leave home.
-Then simply clip them all onto a lanyard using a carabiner clip and you are ready to head to the showers with free hands!

 Frozen Jugs Of Water: